Onetime Indian politician convicted in 1984 anti-Sikh riots

 - Perversion of Justice: Cops worked to put serial sex abuser in prison.
 Prosecutors worked to cut him a break VIEW

-India’s criminal justice system moves painfully slowly, with powerful suspects often able to dodge prosecution.
+A handful of other officials have been imprisoned for the violence, but India’s criminal justice system moves painfully slowly.
+Powerful suspects are often able to dodge prosecution.

+In their ruling, the judges said many of those responsible for the 1984 riots had escaped justice for too long.

+“A majority of the perpetrators of these horrific mass crimes enjoyed political patronage and were aided by an indifferent law enforcement agency. .
+The criminals escaped prosecution and punishment for over two decades,” they wrote.